Rigidity of proper colorings of $\mathbb{Z}^d$: Infinite-volume Gibbs states

 \section{Infinite-volume Gibbs states}

 In this section, we prove Theorem~\ref{thm:existence_Gibbs_states} and Theorem~\ref{thm:characterization_of_Gibbs_states}.
-The former is about the existence of a Gibbs state for each dominant pattern and the properties of this measure.
+The former is about the existence of a limiting Gibbs state for each dominant pattern and the properties of this measure.
 The latter is about the characterization of all maximal-entropy Gibbs states.
-The first is proven in Section~\ref{sec:P-pattern-Gibbs-state} and the second in Section~\ref{sec:max-entropy-states}.
+The first is proven in Section~\ref{sec:P-pattern-Gibbs-state} (modulo the fact the measure has maximal entropy, which is deferred to Section~\ref{sec:max-entropy-states}) and the second in Section~\ref{sec:max-entropy-states}.
 We assume throughout this section that $q \ge 3$ and that $d$ satisfies~\eqref{eq:dim-assump}.

 Let us first provide a formal definition of a Gibbs state (for uniform proper $q$-colorings).
-A probability measure $\mu$ on $[q]^{\Z^d}$ (with the natural product $\sigma$-algebra) is a \emph{Gibbs state} if it is supported on proper $q$-colorings of $\Z^d$ and a random coloring $f$ sampled according to $\mu$ has the property that, for any finite $\Lambda \subset \Z^d$, conditioned on the restriction $f|_{\Lambda^c}$, the restriction $f|_{\Lambda^+}$ is almost surely uniformly distributed on the set of proper $q$-colorings of $\Lambda^+$ that agree with $f$ on $\extB \Lambda$.
+A probability measure $\mu$ on $[q]^{\Z^d}$ (with the natural product $\sigma$-algebra) is a \emph{Gibbs state} if it is supported on proper $q$-colorings of $\Z^d$ and a random coloring $f$ sampled from $\mu$ has the property that, for any finite $\Lambda \subset \Z^d$, conditioned on the restriction $f|_{\Lambda^c}$, the restriction $f|_{\Lambda^+}$ is almost surely uniformly distributed on the set of proper $q$-colorings of $\Lambda^+$ that agree with $f$ on $\extB \Lambda$.